-Changes to the existing mandatory HMO licensing scheme have been introduced from 1 October 2018.
+Changes to the mandatory HMO licensing scheme were introduced from 1 October 2018.
 The changes include:

 Any landlord operating licensable HMO without a licence will be:

 Crawley Borough Council are responsible for regulating and enforcing conditions within Houses of Multiple Occupation (HMOs).
 We help to ensure that HMOs are not overcrowded and have adequate facilities in place.